w0wik/bolt/README.md

   However, this is expected and the OS will release memory as needed.
 Bolt can handle databases much larger than the available physical RAM.

+* The data structures in the Bolt database are memory mapped so the data file will be endian specific.
+This means that you cannot copy a Bolt file from a little endian machine to a big endian machine and have it work.
+For most users this is not a concern since most modern CPUs are little endian.

 ## Other Projects Using Bolt